tytydraco/yessleep/out/Never_Swim_at_Incruenta_Falls.md

 Everyone did it.

 Carson, Gare, Leo and I were all bored to death that summer in our small sleepy corner of suburbia.
 The worst day of my life took place just before we went our separate ways.
-It was late May, just after high school graduation, and we were all antsy to get the hell out of Hayfield.
+It was late May, right after our high school graduation, and we were all antsy to get the hell out of Hayfield.
 Now, I would give anything to go back.

 One afternoon, the four of us were sprawled out on Gare's back porch, sipping cold sodas and yapping on about nothing as we often would on those hot, muggy days when no one felt like moving.